-In accordance with Government Auditing Standards, we have also issued our report dated February 14, 2019, on our consideration of the Oceano Community Services District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated January 15, 2021, on our consideration of the Oceano Community Services District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-Moss, Leng & Hartzheim LLP
+Moss, Leng & Haugheim LLP

-Santa Maria, California February 14, 2019 The management of the Oceano Community Services District (OCSD) has prepared the following narrative for the readers of the District's financial statements to provide an overview and analysis of the District for the year ending June 30, 2018.
+Santa Maria, California January 15, 2021

+The management of the Oceano Community Services District (District) has prepared the following narrative for the readers of the District's financial statements to provide an overview and analysis of the District for the year ending June 30, 2020.
 The District encourages readers to consider the information together with the District's financial statements following this section.

-The OCSD is an independent special district serving a population of approximately 7,300.
-It is governed by a five (5) member Board of Directors elected by voters within the District's boundaries, and all Board members must reside within the District's boundaries.
+The District is an independent special district serving a population of approximately 7,600.
+The District is governed by a five (5) member Board of Directors elected by voters within the District's boundaries; all Board members must reside within the District's boundaries.
 The District is governed by California Government Code Sections 61000 et al, as well as other specific statutes and regulations that govern its operations.

 The District provides both governmental-type activities and enterprise activities.
-Governmental activities include fire and emergency services, street lighting, and recreation.
+Governmental activities include emergency and fire services, street lighting, and recreation.
 Enterprise activities include water service, wastewater collection service, and garbage and recycling services.